European Rail Infrastructure Managers: Organisational structure

 Based in Brussels, EIM is registered as an international, non-profit association under Belgian law.
 EIM is led by a President and three Vice-Presidents, who are elected for two-year terms.
 The President, the Vice-Presidents and the Executive Director form the Board of Directors.
 The General Assembly is the highest and final governance authority of the association.
-It gathers normally twice a year.
+It gathers normally twice per year.

-Members meet informally at the highest level to share experiences and discuss matters of common importance at the CEOs Club meetings which usually take place twice a year.
+Members meet informally at the highest level to share experiences and discuss matters of common importance at the CEOs Club meetings which usually take place twice per year.
 The Executive-Director leads the Secretariat which consists of three organizational units employing an international staff of approximately ten people.
 Members are represented at EIM via the Policy and Management Committee (PMC) for the policy activities and via the Technical Steering Group (TSG) for technical matters.

 The PMC and the TSG may be assisted by internal working groups to address specific questions and to monitor special areas of interest.
 EIM currently has 13 Working Groups whose work is being co-ordinated and supervised by the TSG.
 The Working Groups frequently interact with their equivalents in the European Union Agency for Railways, which is aiming to create an efficient railway network in Europe by promoting interoperability and common standards for railways.